 The unexpected that often reveals a great conductor.Le Figaro

-While pursuing an active career as an orchestral musician, Perruchon has collaborated with such distinguished artists such as Daniel Barenboim at La Scala, Milan, the late Claudio Abbado with the Orchestra Mozart in Bologna.
+Before taking up conducting, Perruchon has collaborated with such distinguished artists such as Daniel Barenboim at La Scala, Milan, the late Claudio Abbado with the Orchestra Mozart in Bologna.
 As a conductor, he assisted at various European festivals and opera houses including Alain Altinoglu in Paris as well as this summer’s Salzburg Festival production of Don Giovanni with the Vienna Philharmonic Orchestra.
 Perruchon also regularly works with Esa-Pekka Salonen at this summer’s Festival d’Aix-en-Provence (Pélleas et Mélisande), Swedish Radio Orchestra, Philharmonia Orchestra London as well as Chicago Symphony Orchestra.

 “The flexibility of expression, smooth transitions, the controlling dedication, fluent transparency and moderate lyricism all demonstrate a capacity to keep an eye on the overall structure whilst truly engaging with the musicians.”Concert Classic, Michel le Naour, 12.12.2014

 Adrien Perruchon will undertake an extensive tour of Germany with two additional performances in... read more

 On Saturday 8th April, Adrien Perruchon will give his debut with Orchestre Philharmonique du... read more